emacsway/emacsway.github.io/_sources/en/service-layer.txt

 The most important thing to understand is that the `Service Layer`_ is the logic of the level of Application layer.
 This is important because this implies that the Service Layer is located over the Domain Layer (i.e. layer of real world objects, which is also called "business rules").
-This means that the the objects of the Domain Layer should not be aware of the Service Layer.
+This means that the objects of the Domain Layer should not be aware of the Service Layer.

 Note that Eric Evans understands the logic of the Domain Layer under the term "business rules":